Aquatic Conservation Assessments (ACA) and AquaBAMM

 Aquatic Conservation Assessments (ACA) and AquaBAMMThe Aquatic Biodiversity Assessment and Mapping Method (AquaBAMM) is a comprehensive method that identifies relative wetland conservation values within a specified study area (usually a catchment).
 AquaBAMM is used to produce an aquatic conservation assessment (ACA) of wetlands within that area.
 The results provide a powerful decision support tool that can be comprehensively interrogated through a Geographic Information System (GIS) platform.

-The results of an ACA provide a decision-support tool that can be used in a wide range of applications including, but not limited to:
+Results can be used in a wide range of applications including, but not limited to:

 1 The Baffle Creek Riverine ACA is superseded by the Great Barrier Reef riverine and non-riverine ACA, which includes coverage of the Baffle Creek Catchment.